Home How It Works Industries Pricing About Insights Book a Discovery Call

 Suggested approach

-"We only make money when you do.
-That is not a tagline — it is a contract clause.
-Every engagement includes a written conversion definition, a 12-month attribution window, and full audit rights on your side."
+"I only make money when you do.
+That is not a tagline.
+It is a contract clause.
+Every engagement includes a written conversion definition, an agreed attribution window, and full audit rights on your side."

 Every industry.